 How real does your confidence have to be?
 Can you fake it?
 Some leaders do manage to show impressive certainty, while inside they are quivering wrecks and mass of nerves.
 But that’s doing it the hard way.
 Keeping up a façade of confidence is stressful and those who manage it often fool themselves that people can not see through the charade.

 This is why being willing to share your vulnerabilities becomes too critical.
-Being able to admit that “I don’t know”, proves far more powerful in establishing credibility as a leader and building your charisma, than if you keep clinging to the illusion you’re sure about everything you do as a leader.
+Being able to admit “I don’t know” proves far more powerful in establishing credibility as a leader and building your charisma than if you keep clinging to the illusion you’re sure about everything you do as a leader.

-So how do you acquire and through your charisma exude the kind of confidence that makes people want to follow you?
+So how do you acquire and exude the kind of confidence that makes people want to follow you?
 A good start is to trust your gut instinct and do what you think is right.
-This means being willing to accept that on occasions you’re going to fail—as all humans do.
+This means being willing to accept that on occasions you’re going to fail - as all humans do.